loiclefevre/dbone/cci/src/Readme.md

 - It must be in the very same VCN as the Db System :)
 - You can leave the other default values

+Once the VM is created, you can define a reserved IP for the VM.

 ## Oracle Rest Data Services (ORDS) installation
-You'll also need to install ORDS 18.X as a best practice for managing APEX 18.X Rest Data Services in Apache Tomcat 8.X; either in a dedicated VM or inside the DbSystem VM:
+In the aforementioned VM, you'll need to deploy ORDS 18.X in Apache Tomcat 8.X as a best practice for managing APEX 18.X Rest Data Services.
 - download Tomcat: https://tomcat.apache.org/download-80.cgi
 - download ORDS: https://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html
 - install them: